contentauth/opensource.contentauth.org/docs/guides/signing.md

 openssl x509 -inform PEM -in mycerts.pem -text
 ```

 That will produce a text summary (shown below) of the certificate properties.
 Look for a line containing `Signature Algorithm`.
 For a GlobalSign issued certificate, it would contain: `Signature Algorithm: sha256WithRSAEncryption`.
-This corresponds to the PS256 signature type, so that is what we will use for c2patool.
+This corresponds to the PS256 signature type (see table above), so that is what we will use for c2patool.

 ```
 Certificate: